quentinLeDilavrec/WikiParser/README.md

 ## Just parse a page or get the intermediate format

-the itermediate format is in json, it's nearly the same as the table but here data is displayed as tree.
+The itermediate format is in json, it's nearly the same as the table but here data is displayed as tree.

 Following this: